 Every chess player blunders.
 Magnus Carlsen blunders.
 But the difference between a 1200 and a 1900 isn't that the 1900 never blunders — it's that they blunder less frequently and in fewer types of situations.

 The good news: blunders aren't random.
 They cluster into predictable patterns, and once you know your patterns, you can build habits to prevent them.
+This guide breaks down the six most common blunder archetypes, gives you a simple pre-move checklist that takes less than five seconds, and shows you how to identify which blunders cost you the most rating points.

 1. Hanging Pieces — The #1 Blunder